aredridel/design-for-retry/slides.md

 ---

+## Use your queue as a place to measure for system sizing

+---

 ## Queue things in `localStorage`

 ^ local storage is really good for keeping a queue of requests pending.
 For single page apps, this is probably the most amazing strategy for promoting a web app into an app app.